 KVM will be installed and configured after following the KVM Host Installation section.

 Considerations & Limitations¶

 Try to use virtio whenever possible, both for networks and disks.
 Using emulated hardware, both for networks and disks, will have an impact on performance and will not expose all the available functionality.
 For instance, if you don’t use

 virtio for the disk drivers, you will not be able to exceed a small number of devices connected to the controller, meaning that you have a limit when attaching disks and it will not work while the VM is running (live disk-attach).

 The OpenNebula packages will configure KVM automatically, therefore you don’t need to take any extra steps.

-Read the Virtual Machine Drivers Reference for more information about these parameters, and how to customize and extend the drivers.
+/etc/one/oned.conf on your Front-end host with reasonable defaults.
+Read the oned Configuration to understand these configuration parameters and Virtual Machine Drivers Reference to know how to customize and extend the drivers.

 There are some attributes required for KVM to boot a VM.
-You can set a suitable defaults for them so, all the VMs get needed values.
+You can set a suitable default for them so all the VMs get the required values.
 These attributes are set in

 /etc/one/vmm_exec/vmm_exec_kvm.conf.
 The following can be set for KVM:

 RAW: to add libvirt attributes to the domain XML file.